Orders, decorations, and medals of Canada: Provinces and territories

-The Canadian provinces each have their own internal honours system, though they differ in some ways from their federal counterpart.
+The Canadian provinces and territories each have their own internal honours system, though they differ in some ways from their federal counterpart.
 British Columbia was the first to create a provincial honour in 1953.
 However, after the establishment of the Canadian honours system in 1967, other provinces moved to initiate their own systems after the federal government refused to do so on their behalf.
 An agreement was eventually reached around 1990 on the placement of the provincial honours in the Canadian order of precedence for orders, decorations, and medals.

 Imperial and foreign honours

 State honours bestowed upon a Canadian by a foreign government must be approved by the governor general-in-Council before the insignia, decoration, or medal may be worn.
 Those for honours bestowed by other Commonwealth countries are worn, in the order of date of appointment or award, following all those for Canadian honours, should the recipient have any.
 The same from countries not in the Commonwealth are worn after those from Commonwealth countries, again in order of date of appointment or award.
 However, the insignia of orders, as well as medals and decorations, within the Imperial (i.e. British) honours system that were received by a Canadian prior to 1 June 1972 have a different order of wear, mixed with the designated order for Canadian honours.

 Canadians remain eligible for appointment into the Order of the Companions of Honour, as its statutes set aside a specific number of the order's total 65 places for residents of Australia, New Zealand, and the United Kingdom, and 11 for those from any other Commonwealth country.
 Appointments are made on the recommendation of the appropriate cabinet.
 The order currently has three Canadian members: John de Chastelain, Margaret MacMillan, and Margaret Atwood, who were nominated by the Cabinet of the United Kingdom.